2.2s: which employers accept them in construction, civil engineering and quantity surveying?

 - Lendlease has entry requirements of a 2.2 or above for its construction 2019 graduate programme (which has construction, engineering, design and planning roles); its sustainability graduate programme asks for a 2.1.

 - Mott MacDonald requires a 2.1 or above for most of its graduate schemes, but does accept 2.2s for its quantity surveyor scheme and electrical scheme.

 - nucleargraduates accepts a 2.2 for its graduate vacancies.

 - Network Rail accepts a 2.2 or above for its graduate schemes.

 - Sir Robert McAlpine doesn’t specify a degree classification requirement.

-However, construction, engineering and surveying jobs can open up all year round, so search TARGETjobs regularly for vacancies and check their entry requirements.
+Construction, engineering and surveying jobs can open up all year round, so search TARGETjobs regularly for vacancies and check their entry requirements.

 It's also worth investigating opportunities with smaller employers who may be able to be more flexible when it comes to your degree result.

-- Demonstrate your commitment to a career in the industry.
-Clearly outline what you have done to further your interest in construction: your industry-related work experience or volunteering, any industry initiatives you’ve taken part in as part of your course or outside of it, such as the Construction Open Doors Weekends and student competitions run by professional bodies
+- any events or initiatives that you have taken part of as part of your course outside of it, such as the Construction Open Doors Weekends and student competitions run by professional bodies

 Will a postgraduate degree cancel out a 2.2?